AndrewDMorgan/Another-Custom-ISA/README.md

 ; you could probably use valid operations as the name for args, or use an arg for the instruction, and it'd probably work ; this does seem to work, but wasn't entirely intentional, but should work, but if it doesn't it's not my fault !macro other_macro_name rda arg2 Ldi
-    Ldi rda arg2   ; this assumes Ldi is a valid instruction and is being provided valid inputs !end
+    ; this assumes Ldi is a valid instruction and is being provided valid inputs ; if that contract is broken, it'll either crash (failing to parse a non-integer into an integer) or ignore it as a comment (more on comments below)
+    Ldi rda arg2
+!end

 ; or something like

 !macro other_other_macro_name instruction_name_arg instruction_arg1 instruction_arg2
-    ; note that whitespace is purely syntax sugar and doesn't matter, it really is only for readability here (and is recommended for that reason) instruction_name_arg instruction_arg1 instruction_arg_2 !end
+    ; note that whitespace-based indentation is purely syntax sugar and doesn't matter, it really is only for readability here (and is recommended for that reason) instruction_name_arg instruction_arg1 instruction_arg_2 !end